xster/flutter-wiki/Triage.md

 * [Old issues](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3Apackage+sort%3Aupdated-asc)

 If you come across a bug that is unrelated to our plugins or packages, remove the `plugin` or `package` label and leave a comment explaining why.
 That will send it back to triage.

+## Adding a new team

+To add a new team:

+1. Create a new section above, copying-and-pasting one of the existing sections, and update it accordingly.
+2. Update all the parts of this wiki page that are labeled (in the source) with `<!--ALL-LABELS-->`.